michaelbishoff/helloworld/Readme.md

-# NativeBase TypeScript Expo Template
+# NativeBase TypeScript Expo Todo List App

-The official NativeBase TypeScript template for [Expo](https://docs.expo.io/)
+Followed [this guide](https://www.youtube.com/watch?v=hQAHSlTtcmY) and adapted it to use Expo & NativeBase.

 ## Usage